trevorprater/monitor-rabbitmq/README.md

-monitor-rabbitmq provides utility functions that request statistics from the RabbitMQ Management API and convert them to Riemann events
+**monitor-rabbitmq** provides utility functions that request statistics from the RabbitMQ Management API and convert them to Riemann events

 ### What do the functions do? ###

-The functions makes requests to the RabbitMQ Management API for the following information about:
+The functions make requests to the RabbitMQ Management API for the following information about:

 Endpoint | Stats | Endpoint | Stats
 -------- | ----- | -------- | -----